ptrace — process trace

 If the calling thread and the target thread are in the same thread group, access is always allowed.

-If the access mode specifies PTRACE_MODE_FSCREDS
+If the access mode specifies PTRACE_MODE_FSCREDS, then, for the

 check in the next step, employ the caller's